 Many inspiring breakthroughs and success stories are showing results and impacts all over the world, and several good practices can be replicated and scaled up to address existing gaps and constraints.
 Bringing this global expertise to scale will be critical to support recovery efforts from the COVID-19 pandemic and to accelerate progress towards the Decade of Action to deliver the SDGs.

-A second open call for SDG good practices, success stories and lessons learned in the implementation of 2030 Agenda is now open from 2 December 2020 to 28 February 2021.
+The second open call for SDG good practices, success stories and lessons learned in the implementation of 2030 Agenda is closed on 14 March 2021.
 The purpose of this call is to highlight examples of good practices, including those that could be replicated or scaled-up by others across the globe.

 Click the "SECOND OPEN CALL" tab above fore more information.

 Having questions?
 Check the FAQ for more information.

 First Open Call for SDG Good Practices (2018 – 2019)

 The United Nations Department of Economic and Social Affairs (UN DESA) launched a call for submissions of good practices, success stories and lessons learned by all stakeholders in the implementation of the 2030 Agenda and the SDGs and the results are made available in an online database of more than 500 good practices.